MankowskiNick/cerialize/test/README.md

 ## Dependencies

-Ensure that you have the necessary development tools installed, including a C compiler (such as GCC) and any libraries required by the cerealize project.
+Ensure that you have the necessary development tools installed, including a C compiler (such as GCC) and any libraries required by the cerialize project.
 No external JSON libraries are required, as serialization and deserialization are implemented in C.

 ## Contribution